 About this courseSkip About this course

 This is not a math-heavy class, so we try and describe the methods without heavy reliance on formulas and complex mathematics.
-We focus on what we consider to be the important elements of modern data analysis.
+We focus on what we consider to be the important elements of modern data science.
 Computing is done in R. There are lectures devoted to R, giving tutorials from the ground up, and progressing with more detailed sessions that implement the techniques in each chapter.